SiFTW/CSV2JuliaDiffEq/README.md

 Generate the model with:
 `python csv2model.py reactions.csv parameters.csv rateLaws.csv odeFileExample.jl`

+The model file created can then be included within Julia:
+`include("odeFileExample.jl")
+include("variableNames.jl")`

-Then run the model with DifferentialEquations.jl.
+Then run/solve the model with DifferentialEquations.jl.
 A simple solving script for the example model is provided and can be run with:
 `julia solveSystems.jl`

-The examples are pretty self explanatory and I'll write some better documentation of the input requirements soon but here is roughly what the code expects:
+If you do not want your parameters to be hardcoded into the model and instead want to define a parameter function, enabling you to modify your parameters later when you solve the model then you should add the argument `scan` to the end as follows:

+`python3 csv2model.py reactions.csv parameters.csv rateLaws.csv odeFileExample.jl scan`

+You will then need to include the following addition file:
+`include("scanIncludes.jl")`

+This will allow you to modify parameters using:
+`modify["k_ABBinding"]=1.5`

+CSV2Model.py expects the following files to be present:

 ## Input file formats